 All beaches in the Turks and Caicos up to the high tide point are public and free to access and use.
 This doesn’t guarantee access across private land, but it does mean that you don’t have to pay a cent to enjoy the sand, sun, and crystal-clear water.

 If you don’t have island transport or want to rent a car, the Cruise Center Beach is nevertheless beautiful.
-Head north (towards the cargo pier that’s half a mile (.8km) away) for less crowds and better beach.
+Head north (towards the cargo pier that’s half a mile (.8 km) away) for a smaller crowd and a better beach.

-Grand Turk doesn’t quite have the beach snorkelling sites that are found in the larger Caicos archipelago, but there are some interesting reefs and underwater sights.
+Grand Turk doesn’t quite have the beach snorkeling sites that are found in the larger Caicos archipelago, but there are some interesting reefs and underwater sights.

-If the weather’s unusually calm, the small reef northeast of Boaby Rock Point offers the best shore snorkelling location on Grand Turk, with vibrant coral, yellow sea fans, and schools of colourful reef fish.
+If the weather’s unusually calm, the small reef northeast of Boaby Rock Point offers the best shore snorkeling location on Grand Turk, with vibrant coral, yellow sea fans, and schools of colorful reef fish.
 Check our wind and wave forecast page.
 Boaby Rock Point is exposed to the regular eastern trade winds, so it may be choppy if it’s a breezy day.
-If projected wind speeds are under 10-12mph (16-19kph), chances are that underwater conditions will be good at this beach.
+If projected wind speeds are under 10-12 mph (16-19 km/h), chances are that underwater conditions will be good at this beach.

 The sea salt industry was a defining part of the Turks Islands history, and the remains from this enterprise, the shallow salt salinas, water inlet gates, and windmill pump bases, can still be seen today.

-There is no established centre or attraction for this part of Turks and Caicos heritage, just open pond and flats that are free to explore.
-The salina near Cockburn Town offer the best remaining salt infrastructure sights, and Hawkes Nest Salina near the Cruise Center has the best display of crystalized sea salt.
+There is no established center or attraction for this part of Turks and Caicos heritage, just an open pond and flats that are free to explore.
+The salina near Cockburn Town offers the best-remaining salt infrastructure sights, and Hawkes Nest Salina near the Cruise Center has the best display of crystallized sea salt.

 The small oceanfront Cockburn Town is also fun to explore.
 We advise finding a spot to park (free), and navigating on foot.
 There are small beaches with crystal-clear water, British Bermudian Colonial architecture, and old villas.

 The shallows and wetlands at the western side of the inlet to North Creek are also beautiful, and a great place to see the friendly Grand Turk donkeys.
-The saline environment vegetation is fascinating, and some of the groundcover here is an amazing vibrant yellow and green hue.
-North Creek is a great place to sea coastal bird life, including ospreys, reddish egrets, brown pelicans, tri-coloured herons, and great egrets.
+The saline environment vegetation is fascinating, and some of the ground cover here is an amazing vibrant yellow and green hue.
+North Creek is a great place to see coastal bird life, including ospreys, reddish egrets, brown pelicans, tricolored herons, and great egrets.

-There are a few attractions that have an entrance fee, but the price isn’t too high.
+There are a few attractions that have an entrance fee, yet the price isn’t too high.

 The Turks and Caicos National Museum is one such example.
-This historical collection is housed in the colonial Guinep House, and includes artefacts and displays on the Taino people, the oldest excavated European shipwreck in the New World (found near West Caicos), the salt industry, ship salvaging and more.
+This historical collection is housed in the colonial Guinep House, and includes artifacts and displays on the Taino people, the oldest excavated European shipwreck in the New World (found near West Caicos), the salt industry, ship salvaging, and more.

-Her Majesty's Prison on Front Street is another interesting stop.
-Now a tourist attraction, this Victorian-era complex was once the centre of criminal justice system in the Turks and Caicos.
+H.M.
+Prison on Front Street is another interesting stop.
+Now a tourist attraction, this Victorian-era complex was once the center of the criminal justice system in the Turks and Caicos.

 The Grand Turk Lighthouse grounds are worth the entry cost as they also allow access to a coastal trail that overlooks the scenic North Reef and the abandoned U.S. Navy NAVFAC 104 Base.